Akbash Dog Odessa Rengi

 Although the Akbash Dog is generally a healthy breed, the following conditions can occur:

-While some of these conditions may be influenced by environmental and/or nutritional factors, others can be of a hereditary nature.
+While some of these conditions may be caused by environmental and/or nutritional factors, others can be of a hereditary nature.
 If you are considering the adoption of a Akbash puppy, or any breed, it is very important to be selective in choosing a responsible and reputable breeder.
-Ensure that the prospective puppy's parents have all health clearances.
+Ensure that the prospective puppy’s parents have all health clearances.
 Breeding of any dog should not be done until after they have been proven to be free of evidence of significant hereditary diseases.
-(For more information on selecting a breeder, see the articles on the main Breed Listing and Breeders page.)
+(For more information on selecting a breeder, see the articles on the General Information page.)

 Additional Health Resources: